 In the U.S. and internationally I’ve worked with published, award-winning novelists, short-fiction writers, essay and long-form narrative nonfiction writers, unpublished but dedicated and experienced writers, and those new to the game who have always believed they had something to say, but didn’t know quite how or where to begin.

-My many years of writing and analyzing a broad range of literary forms (novel, short story, essay, memoir, playwriting, screenwriting, and poetry) give me structural as well as intuitive insight into manuscript evaluation, and my study of, and in-depth exposure to, music, acting, dance, theater arts, and visual arts provides me a varying and flexible set of perspectives with which to approach the process of writing, as well as a range of methods to guide my clients as far as practices for tapping into to their creative resources.
+My many years of writing and analyzing a broad range of literary forms (novel, short story, essay, memoir, playwriting, screenwriting, and poetry) give me structural as well as intuitive insight into manuscript evaluation, and my study of, and in-depth exposure to, music, acting, dance, theater arts, and visual arts provides me a varying and flexible set of perspectives with which to approach the process of writing, as well as a range of methods to help my clients tap into to their creative resources.
 I find coaching and mentoring writers a form of work almost as rewarding as writing itself.

 Thanks so much for visiting.
 Please look around and see if I could be the person to help you bring your work to the page.
 If not, I still encourage you to write.
 It’s such a privilege to live this life and have the opportunity to tell our stories.
 Don’t waste it.
 Tell yours.